At the rate we are going, life as we know it will end real soon. Prep and Prepare now, before it is to late.

 Fried Squirrel

 Squirrel and dumplings takes a little more work.
 I usually season squirrels with salt, pepper, garlic and diced onion and pressure cook until the meat falls off the bone.
 Remove the meat from the bone and save the broth.
-I make dumplings (actually egg noodles) by using:
+I make dumplings (actually egg noodles) by using:- 1 egg

 Additional water may need to be added to the broth to handle the dumplings when all the dumplings have been added.
 Put squirrel meat in broth and simmer over low heat for at leas 15 to 20 minutes.